anjalisilva/libraryStatistics/README.md

 ## Description

-`libraryStatistics` is an R package and a Shiny dashboard that permit to visualize and compare up to five years of data from the annual survey of Association of Research Libraries (ARL).
+`libraryStatistics` is an R package with a Shiny dashboard that permit to visualize and compare up to five years of data, at one time, from the annual survey of Association of Research Libraries (ARL).
 ARL data describes the collections, staffing, expenditures, and service activities of the ARL member libraries in the United States and Canada.
+This tool contains functions to perform analysis of ARL data by calculating ratios and produce graphical outputs to support for comparative and exploratory analysis.
+The `libraryStatistics` package was developed using `R version 4.3.2 (2023-10-31)`, `Platform: x86_64-apple-darwin20 (64-bit)` and `Running under: macOS Ventura 13.2`.

 ## Installation